Add like

 Relationship between genetically proxied vitamin D and psoriasis risk: a Mendelian randomization study.

-METHODS: Genetic variants strongly associated with 25-hydroxyvitamin D (25OHD) in a genome-wide association study (GWAS) of 417,580 individuals of European ancestry served as instrumental variables.
-As outcome variable, we used GWAS data of psoriasis (13,229 cases, 21,543 controls).
-We used (i) biologically validated genetic instruments and (ii) polygenic genetic instruments to assess the relation of genetically proxied vitamin D to psoriasis.
-We carried out inverse variance weighted (IVW) MR analyses for the primary analysis.
+METHODS: Genetic variants strongly associated with 25-hydroxyvitamin D (25OHD) in genome-wide association study (GWAS) data from 417 580 and 79 366 individuals from two independent studies served as instrumental variables (used as the discovery and replication datasets, respectively).
+As the outcome variable, we used GWAS data of psoriasis (13 229 people in the case group, 21 543 in the control group).
+We used (i) biologically validated genetic instruments, and (ii) polygenic genetic instruments to assess the relationship between genetically proxied vitamin D and psoriasis.
+We carried out inverse-variance weighted (IVW) MR analyses for the primary analysis.
 In sensitivity analyses, we used robust MR approaches.

-CONCLUSIONS: The present MR study did not support the hypothesis that vitamin D levels measured by 25OHD affect psoriasis.
+CONCLUSION: The present MR study did not support the hypothesis that vitamin D levels, measured by 25OHD, affect psoriasis.
 This study was conducted on Europeans, so the conclusions may not be applicable to all ethnicities.

 Full text links